MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-test-first-support-with-the-generate-from-usage-feature.md

 1. The test project contains a file that is named UnitTest1.
 Double-click this file in **Solution Explorer** to open it in the Code Editor.
 A test class and test method have been generated.

 2. Locate the declaration for class `UnitTest1` and rename it to `AutomobileTest`.
-In C#, if a `UnitTest1()` constructor is present, rename it to `AutomobileTest()`.

     > [!NOTE]
     >  IntelliSense now provides two alternatives for IntelliSense statement completion: *completion mode* and *suggestion mode*.
 Use suggestion mode for situations in which classes and members are used before they are defined.
 When an IntelliSense window is open, you can press **Ctrl+Alt+SPACEBAR** to toggle between completion mode and suggestion mode.
 See [Using IntelliSense](../ide/using-intellisense.md) for more information.
 Suggestion mode will help when you are typing `Automobile` in the next step.

 3. Locate the `TestMethod1()` method and rename it to `DefaultAutomobileIsInitializedCorrectly()`.
 Inside this method, create a new instance of a class named `Automobile`, as shown in the following screenshots.
-A wavy underline appears, which indicates a compile-time error, and a Quick Actions light bulb appears in the left margin, or directly below the squiggle if you hover over it.
+A wavy underline appears, which indicates a compile-time error, and a Quick Actions light bulb appears in the left margin(C# only), or directly below the squiggle if you hover over it.

      ![Smart Tag Underline in Visual Basic](../ide/media/genclass_underlinevb.png "GenClass_UnderlineVB")

      ![Quick Actions Underline in  C&#35;](../ide/media/genclass_underline.png "GenClass_Underline")

 4. Choose or click the Quick Actions light bulb.
-You'll see an error message that states that no type named `Automobile` is defined yet.
+You'll see an error message that states that the type `Automobile` is not defined.
 You are also presented with some solutions.

-You could click **Generate 'Class Automobile'** to create a new file in your test project and populate it with an empty class named `Automobile`.
-This is a quick way to create a new class in a new file that has default access modifiers in the current project.
-You can also click **Generate new type** to open the **Generate New Type** dialog box.
-This dialog box provides options that include putting the class in an existing file and adding the file to a different project.
+5. Click **Generate new type...** to open the **Generate Type** dialog box.
+This dialog box provides options that include generating the type in a different project.

-5. Click **Generate new type** to open the **Generate New Type** dialog box, which is shown in the following illustration.
-In the **Project** list, click **GFUDemo\_VB** or **GFUDemo_CS** to instruct Visual Studio to add the file to the class library project instead of the test project.
+6. In the **Project** list, click **GFUDemo\_VB** or **GFUDemo_CS** to instruct Visual Studio to add the file to the class library project instead of the test project.
+If it's not already selected, choose **Create new file** and name it **Automobile.cs** or **Automoile.vb**.

      ![Generate New Type dialog box](../ide/media/genotherdialog.png "GenOtherDialog")